pyscript/MicroPyScript/README.md

      plugin registered a `py-plugin-registered` event is dispatched, containing the (potentially changed) `config`, and a reference to the newly registered plugin.
-3. When `py-runtime-loaded` is dispatched the `config` is frozen and two things
+3. When `py-runtime-loaded` is dispatched two things happen:
-   happen:
    * The runtime is instantiated / started.
 Once complete the `py-runtime-ready` event is dispatched.
-   * All registered plugins have their `start` function called.
+   * All registered plugins have their `start` function called and a `py-plugin-started` event is dispatched for each plugin.
 4. When the `py-runtime-ready` event is dispatched all plugins have their `onRuntimeReady` function called with the `config` and `runtime` objects.
-5. Any plugins registered after the runtime is ready immediately have their `configure`, `start` and `onRuntimeReady` functions called, with the `py-plugin-registered` event being dispatched.
+5. Any plugins registered after the runtime is ready immediately have their `configure`, `start` and `onRuntimeReady` functions called, with the `py-plugin-registered` and `py-plugin-started` events being dispatched.

 That's it!